solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 )
 ```

-Import section lists required dependencies:
+Import section enumerates required dependencies:
-- /v2/plugin - contains interfaces definition (ie. Collector) which we can implement
+- `/v2/plugin` - contains interfaces definition (ie. `Collector`) which we should implement
-- /v2/runner - contains implementation of StartCollector() which is used in main function
+- `/v2/runner` - contains implementation of `StartCollector()` which is used in main function

 ### Collector code